microsoft/botframework-cli/specs/LUIS-TestDevSpec.md

   $bf luis:test

 OPTIONS
-  -a, --appid=appid                       A luis app id where to test the model -h, --help                              luis:convert help -i, --in=in                             Source .lu file(s) or JSON file for luis testing -o, --out=out                           Output file or folder name.
-If not specified stdout will be used as output -s, --subscriptionKey=subscriptionKey   An azure subscription --allowIntentsCount=allowIntentsCount   [default: 1] top-scoring intent or top n Intent with score to show in the result --concurrency=concurrency               [default: 1] parallel utterance test number --force                                 If --out flag is provided with the path to an existing file, Overwrites that file --intentOnly                            Only test intent
+  -a, --appid=appid                       (required) LUIS application Id -h, --help                              luis:convert help -i, --in=in                             Source .lu file or LUIS application JSON model for testing -o, --out=out                           Output file or folder name.
+If not specified stdout will be used as output -s, --subscriptionKey=subscriptionKey   (required) LUIS cognitive services subscription key --allowIntentsCount=allowIntentsCount   [default: 1] top-scoring intent or top n Intent with score to show in the result --concurrency=concurrency               [default: 1] parallel utterance test number --endpoint=endpoint                     (required) LUIS endpoint hostname, e.g. https://westus.api.cognitive.microsoft.com --force                                 If --out flag is provided with the path to an existing file, overwrites that file --intentOnly                            only test intent --staging                               Presence of flag targets the staging app, if no flag passed defaults to production

 ```